Moderate Iran candidate concedes win by judiciary chief | Politics

 - United Arab Emirates

-Opinion polling by state-linked organizations, along with analysts, indicated that Raisi — who already is under U.S. sanctions — was the front-runner in a field of only four candidates.
+Opinion polling by state-linked organisations, along with analysts, indicated that Raisi — who is under U.S. sanctions for his role in mass executions — was the front-runner in a field of only four candidates.
 That led to widespread apathy among eligible voters in the Islamic Republic, which long has held up turnout as a sign of support for the theocracy since its 1979 Islamic Revolution.

+The quick concessions, while not unusual in Iran's previous elections, signalled what semiofficial news agencies inside Iran had been hinting at for hours: That the carefully controlled vote had been a blowout win for Raisi amid calls by some for a boycott.

 Hemmati offered his congratulations on Instagram to Raisi early Saturday.